daHatta/demo-api-project-webpack/README.md

-# Template for a vanilla JS project with webpack
+# Demo for a vanilla JS project with webpack

 ## A Single Page using an API